gchq/stroom-docs/user-guide/tools/command-line.md

 > **NOTE:** These commands are very powerful and potentially dangerous in the wrong hands, e.g. they allow the changing of user's passwords.
 > Access to these commands should be strictly limited.
+> Also, each command will run in its own JVM so are not really intended to be run when Stroom is running on the node.

 ## `server`